nurriol2/deep-learning-diary/_posts/2020-12-20-runescape-reference.md

 ---
-title:  Old School Runescape - A Quick Guide
+title:  A Quick Guide to *Runescape*
 permalink:  2020/12/20/runescape-quick-guide.html
 ---